DIKU-EDU/kudos/docs/usage.rst

 Writing to the virtual disk
 ---------------------------

-Kudos has a The Trivial Filesystem (TFS) implementation and a tool ``tfstool`` to copy binaries from host filesystem to Kudos filesystem.
+KUDOS has a The Trivial Filesystem (TFS) implementation and a tool ``tfstool`` to copy binaries from host filesystem to KUDOS filesystem.
 To get a summary of the arguments that ``tfstool`` accepts, you can run it without any arguments.

-Kudos also ships with a tool ``yams-tfs``, which automatically builds all userland programs *and* writes them all to a Yams disk.
+KUDOS also ships with a tool ``yams-tfs``, which automatically builds all userland programs *and* writes them all to a Yams disk.
 You can use ``yams-files`` to list the currently stored files.